GalaxyTab4/aosp-caf_device_samsung_matissewifi/README.md

-Universal device configuration for the Moto G (falcon)
+Universal device configuration for the SM-T530 (matissewifi)
 ===============================

 Copyright 2014 - The CyanogenMod Project